codemonkeyhhq/Sequence_service/README.md

 # Sequence_service
 Using ReactJs develop DNA sequence create and view

+Run: 'npm run dev' (this command run both the client side and server side nodejs)

 For Uploading and create:
 In import tab view, input all required file or upload a json file that is formatted like {sequences:[{sequencesName:,sequenceDescription:,sequence}]}